autosome-ru/ibis-challenge/README.md

 * bibis - main package, benchmarking tools, data sampling methods, etc
 * cli - command-line-wrappers for various tools, including an offline validator for IBIS submissions

+* To satisfy curious participants, along with the benchmarking protocols, here we also provide the software implementation of the train-test data preparation.

 # Offline validation scripts

-Offline validator scripts for PWM and AAA predictions are available in the ibis-challenge GitHub repository.
-The respective scripts can be used on a Linux machine.
+These scripts were intended to be used during the challenge to allow participants to ensure that their files are technically valid.
+The respective scripts are designed to be used on a Linux machine.
+The scripts are applicable to both the Leaderboard and Final stages of IBIS, although the `leaderboard` should be replaced with `final` in the respective paths.

 Start by running:
 ```console